 Now, just think, how much MORE effort our vendors had to put in!
 Packing up all their wares into the car, plus bringing in (multiple trips), setting up, deconstructing, repacking for transport (multiple trips again), repacking the car, AND then rehoming their wares when they get back!

 That’s every market.
 Every.
 Single.
 Time.

-We don’t always see this as buy-local shoppers.
+We don’t always see this part of it as buy-local shoppers.
 We arrive to markets, enjoy browsing and buying local products, chatting with vendors, and learning more about all the amazing local products in our own backyards.
 Then we go home feeling happy about supporting our local providers.
 As we should!